stockphrase/no-silo/content/resources/open-handbook/chapter-12.md

-If you are having difficulty finding a narrow topic of interest, one way to get started is to examine an organized list of *every* subtopic that is related to your broader subject.
+If you are having difficulty finding a narrow topic of interest, one way to get started is to examine an organized list of *every* subtopic that is related to your subject of inquiry.
 Since the [Library of Congress](http://catalog.loc.gov) assigns a series of **subject headings** to every published book, you can easily browse a meticulously categorized list of books that relate to your broader research subject.